kuszmaul/graveyard/paper/README.md

     Result: Yes.

-- [ ] Insertion-only workload where we try to get away with fewer graveyard tombstones.
+- [x] Insertion-only workload where we try to get away with fewer graveyard tombstones.
 Graveyard tombstones increase the query probe lengths (for example, we see a 5x increase compared to
     $(X+1)/2$.
 Can we use fewer graveyard tombstones without hurting insert too much?

-    Result: Not much: If we try reducing the graveyard tombstones by even 20%, it doubles (?) the find-empty probe length.
+    Result: Not good: If we try reducing the graveyard tombstones by even 20%, it doubles (?) the find-empty probe length.

 ## Story Issues